 - Precisely what does intellectual humility and intellectual honesty look like when apologists are “preaching to the choir?”

-Unless and until these questions are raised and addressed, apologetics will not find favor in the church or the culture and frustration will continue being the “hemlock” of apologists.
-Moreover, the believing community will likely continue viewing the discipline of persuasive arguments as divisive and hurtful.
+Unless and until these questions are raised and addressed, apologetics will not find favor in the church or the secular culture and frustration and ineffectiveness will continue being the apologists’ “hemlock”.
+Moreover, the believing community will likely continue viewing the discipline of persuasive arguments as divisive or hurtful.
 The virtues must be evident to everyone (believer and nonbeliever) whenever the faith is defended.

 The hallmark verse for every Christian apologist is 1 Peter 3:15 “Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.”
-Without sincerely revering an opponent’s argument, however distasteful it may be, the virtue of intellectual humility will not be evident.
+Without sincerely respecting and even revering an opponent’s argument, however opposing it may be, the virtue of intellectual humility will not be evident.
 Of course, apologists must genuinely entertain whether or not there is any truth value to a proposition, regardless of how absurd it may seem.
-Yet, in the moment of reflection not only will the opponent witness honest evaluation and consideration of their position, but so too will the apologist be teaching believers the value of “respect.”
-When the apologist is a sincere truth-seeker, it becomes possible to respect a position with which we ardently disagree.
+Yet, in a moment of reflection not only will an opponent witness honest evaluation and consideration of their position, but so too will the apologist be teaching believers the virtues of “gentleness” and “respect.”
+When the apologist is a sincere truth-seeker, it becomes possible to respect a position though we ardently disagree with it.

-At the end of the day, Christian apologists must both “be prepared to give an answer” and portray “gentleness and respect” at every turn and to every audience.
-In doing so, the value of apologetics will grow in the believing community and, God willing, unbelieving hearts will be convinced of the beauty of the One who said “Take my yoke upon you and learn from me, for I am gentle” (Mt 11:29).
+Naturally, Christian apologists must “be prepared to give an answer.”
+But, as Scripture goes on to say, they must portray “gentleness and respect” at every turn to every audience at all times.
+In doing so, the value of apologetics will grow in the church and, God willing, unbelieving hearts will be convinced of the beauty of the One who said “Take my yoke upon you and learn from me, for I am gentle” (Mt 11:29).

 See also my essay “Why Apologetics is Important to Your Church”.